samuelebortolotti/neural-prnu-extractor/README.rst

 * Use the ``--sigma`` option to specify a set noise value for the dataset (if not specified, this is calculated for every image)
 * Use the ``--gray`` option if using a gray dataset
 * Use the ``--cut_dim`` option to specify the size of the cut of the images used for the estimation of the PRNU
+* For the fingerprints extraction, we considered a set of 3 camera models with 130 (flat) images per model

 ABOUT THIS FILE